 Instagram thumbnails appear on the IGTV app's interface and appear in different locations, each demanding a different aspect ratio and size.

-Instagram recommends a thumbnail size of 420*654 pixels and an aspect ratio of 1:1.55.
-When shown on the feed, the thumbnail shifts to a vertical aspect ratio of 4:5.
+Instagram recommends a thumbnail size of 420*654 pixels and an aspect ratio 1:1.55.
+The thumbnail shifts to a vertical aspect ratio of 4:5 when shown on the feed.

 The thumbnail size should always match the video size, as Twitter claims that a different size thumbnail can affect video playback.